Muukid/muGraphics/README.md

 There are no checks performed on buffers so large that they cause integer overflow, meaning that the usage of too many objects will likely just result in a crash.
 There is no way to check for buffer size limits with mug's provided API; a buffer will simply fail to create if too large and give a non-successful result value.

+## Colors of each rect corner

+Every aspect about a rect is customizable besides the individual color of each corner of the rect; every rect is defined by one color and one color only, making rect gradient effects only possible by rendering triangles that form rects, which is slightly less optimal and slightly more annoying.

 # Other library dependencies